johansolbakken/johansolbakken/README.md

 🛠️ I work on search and retrieval at Vespa.ai, mainly query parsing and execution.

-🔎 Interested in search, databases, compilers, and programming languages — mostly where performance matters.
+🔎 Interested in search, databases, compilers, and programming languages.
+Mostly where performance matters.

 🎓 MSc in Informatics, NTNU.